hanrea/UserGuideForMAC/other/glossary/en.md

 ## Introduction

-This glossary describes the terms and acronyms used in CocoStudio editor and the user manual of acronyms.
+This glossary describes the terms and acronyms used in Cocos Studio editor and the user manual of acronyms.

 ## A